Engineering

 Destination plugins are implemented in a similar way to source plugins as gRPC servers.

-The job of a pluggable ELT platform is to do two things:
+The job of a plugin based ELT platform is to do two things:

 1. Transform and normalize the data from an API